lannes/Flutter-AdaptiveCards/README.md

 2. The parameter `hostConfig` takes a dynamic HostConfig as a String.
 This can easily be programmaticly and can e.g. be used for switching between a light and a dark theme.

 If both parameters are set the `hostConfig`parameter will be used.

+#### HostConfig Unsupported elements

+The following sections do not exist in hostconfig because they are better served via the standard Flutter Theme and Style handling.
+This repo pretty much completely uses `textTheme` for calculating fornts and default colors.
+The color scheme also has other [properties](https://api.flutter.dev/flutter/material/ColorScheme/ColorScheme.html)  There is also a `primaryTextTheme` that contrasts with `textTheme`.

+* `fontTypes` - This is in many of the [samples](https://github.com/Microsoft/AdaptiveCards/blob/master/samples/HostConfig/sample.json) but not in the [documentation](https://learn.microsoft.com/en-us/adaptive-cards/rendering-cards/host-config)
+* `fontFamily` - thi sis in the [documentation](https://learn.microsoft.com/en-us/adaptive-cards/rendering-cards/host-config) but not the samples
+* `fontSizes` - Use Flutter Themes instead
+* `fontWeights` - Use Flutter Themes instead
+* `foregroundColors` - Currently implemented.
+This should be deprececated.

+Other sections may exist but may not be supported
+* `supportsInteractivity`
+* `allowCustomStyle`
+* others

 ### Example